Cinecon movies: Noteworthy attractions include the sentimental Al Jolson musical Mammy and a young Bette Davis in The Menace

 Thought lost until fairly recently, George B. Seitz’s The Blood Ship was screened alongside Joseph De Grasse’s Triumph, a 1917 release with Dorothy Phillips and Lon Chaney, at the October 2007 edition of the Academy of Motion Picture Arts and Sciences’ “Lost and Found” series.

 Al Jolson and Lois Moran Mammy movie image: Warner Bros.

-“Sentimental Al Jolson Musical + Early Bette Davis Drama: Cinecon Movies” last updated in September 2022.
+“Sentimental Al Jolson + Early Bette Davis: Cinecon Movies” last updated in April 2023.